okaydouglas/coding-with-gpt/README.md

 And the results are encouraging.

-It understood the requuest (die as in dice, versus die to no longer be alive) and created a Python class to model d-sided dice.
+It understood the request (die as in dice, versus die to no longer be alive) and created a Python class to model d-sided dice.

 When I asked it to extend the dice class to allow rolling multiple times it created a new method.